-2. End of Term 2
+2. End of Term 2/Beginning of Term3

 The conversation with parents and the student is based on evidence of student learning in their Learning Portfolios, student assessment pieces, ongoing testing throughout Semester One, student goal setting for Semester Two and the student report.